 New car makes, types, and models will be classified by the SEB as soon as sufficient information is available to do so.
 The SEB may reclassify a car at any time up to and including December of the calendar year following that of the initial classification, without the approval of the Board of Directors.
+If a manufacturer issues an official specifications change (software or otherwise) to any previously-classed vehicle and that change is deemed significant enough to warrent reclassification, the SEB can request the BOD to approve an immediate classing change.
 "Initial classification" includes the addition of a new listing on an exclusion list.